-- 1. The Main Reception area and ground floor lounge - 2.
-First Floor (Lounge)
+- 1. The Main Reception area and common room lounge next to Principals office - 2.
+Principals Office

-3. Principals Office

 Portable First Aid kit 1 for general outing use - Kept at Reception and to be signed out - Reception Area.

 First aid kits should be equipped with gauze, bandages, large and small Band-Aids, scissors, rubber gloves and other materials required to stop bleeding and cover wounded areas.
 In the event of doubt over the seriousness of an injury, or if the source of the injury appears serious, a medical practitioner should be consulted.
 Care should be given to the student (or staff member) to the extent that the injury is cared for until professional medical treatment is sought.